 Offering a garden and garden view, D’Lebah Homestay is set in Nusa Penida, 550 m from Crystal Bay Beach.
 This place also offers complimentary WiFi and private parking.

 I know I said that staying on the North-West part of the island is the most practical choice.
 However, if you want to be away from the other tourists and you would like to stay in a more secluded place I recommend staying around Atuh Beach.

 This part of the island is still not so popular amongst tourists but it looks absolutely breathtaking.
 There are not so many places to choose from and you will not find any luxury hotels either.

 MID-RANGE – Rumah Pohon Tree House

-These little tree houses offer an amazing view over the Thousand Islands Viewpoint in the eastern side of Nusa Penida.
-Definitely the most unique place to stay on the island!
+These little tree houses offer an amazing view over the Thousand Islands Viewpoint on the eastern side of Nusa Penida.
+Definitely, the most unique place to stay on the island!

 BUDGET – Lempeh Jungle Cottage

 Located a few meters from Atuh Beach and Diamond Beach, Lempeh Jungle Cottage offers cute little cottages with terraces.

 Although Peguyangan Waterfall is not so popular among tourists, I would still recommend you to visit this place!
 The views are just breathtaking.
 It doesn’t matter if you are taking a day trip from Bali or you’re spending a few days on the Nusa Islands – you need to see this place with your own eyes!